joavd/website/src/content/contact/index.md

 title: 'Get In Touch'
 ---

-Although I'm not currently looking for freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+I'm currently looking for an internship in Game Development where I can display my skills!
+Whether you want to offer me an opportunity or just want to say hi, send me an email and I'll answer asap!